Yasmeen-Begum/ELevateLabs/Task3/README.md

 2. How do you interpret the coefficients?
 Each coefficient measures the expected change in the target variable for a one-unit increase in that predictor, holding other variables constant.
-Positive coefficients indicate a direct relationship; negative coefficients indicate an inverse relationship.[3][9]
+Positive coefficients indicate a direct relationship; negative coefficients indicate an inverse relationship.

 3. What is R² score and its significance?
 R² (coefficient of determination) represents the proportion of variance in the dependent variable explained by the independent variables.
-It ranges from 0 to 1; higher values indicate better model fit and explanatory power.[3]
+It ranges from 0 to 1; higher values indicate better model fit and explanatory power.

 4. When would you prefer MSE over MAE?
 MSE penalizes larger errors more heavily due to squaring, which is useful when large deviations are particularly undesirable.
 MAE treats all errors linearly and is more robust to outliers.
-Prefer MSE when emphasizing larger errors is important.[9]
+Prefer MSE when emphasizing larger errors is important.

 5. How do you detect multicollinearity?
 Using correlation matrices, Variance Inflation Factor (VIF) scores, or condition indices helps detect multicollinearity.
-High correlation or high VIF values (>5 or >10) indicate problematic multicollinearity.[1][3]
+High correlation or high VIF values (>5 or >10) indicate problematic multicollinearity.

 6. What is the difference between simple and multiple regression?
 Simple regression uses one predictor to model the target.
-Multiple regression uses two or more predictors, allowing better explanation of variation in the target by accounting for multiple factors.[7]
+Multiple regression uses two or more predictors, allowing better explanation of variation in the target by accounting for multiple factors.

 7. Can linear regression be used for classification?
 No. Linear regression predicts continuous outcomes, not discrete categories.
-Classification requires algorithms like logistic regression or decision trees.[7]
+Classification requires algorithms like logistic regression or decision trees.

 8. What happens if you violate regression assumptions?
 Violations can lead to biased or inefficient estimates, invalid hypothesis tests, incorrect confidence intervals, and poor predictions.
-For example, non-normal errors affect inference validity; heteroscedasticity can bias standard errors; autocorrelation violates independence assumption.[1][3][7]
+For example, non-normal errors affect inference validity; heteroscedasticity can bias standard errors; autocorrelation violates independence assumption.

 [7](https://en.wikipedia.org/wiki/Linear_regression)